 Kickboxers need to defend kicks that change the standard lead foot heavy boxing stance.
-Where boxers stand more bladed and sideways to cover more distance and load up the rear hand, kickboxers can’t afford it for the danger of debilitating leg kicks.

 The legs provide strikes from much longer distances than the arms, which changes the whole range of the fight.
 With punches above the waist being the only weapon to open up the opponent, boxers have to find ways to attack successfully.